Velvetred2020/meteo-app/README.md

 ## 📌 Project Overview

 This is a simple and responsive **Weather App** that allows users to search for one or multiple cities and retrieve real-time weather data.

-The application uses the **Open-Meteo API** to display key weather information such as temperature, weather conditions, wind speed, and humidity.
+The application uses the **Open-Meteo API** and includes smart optimizations such as **API usage limiting and caching** to stay within the free tier (under 10,000 requests/day).

-It includes a **dark/light mode toggle** and a **dynamic multi-city layout** that adjusts based on how many cities are searched.
+It also features a **dark/light mode toggle**, **auto-refresh**, a **dynamic multi-city layout**, and **country flags** to clearly identify each city's origin and avoid confusion between similarly named locations.

 ---

 ## ⚙️ Installation Instructions